 The Kindness Nation poster project could work for all students in kindergarten through fifth grade.
 I could see this project being a good unifying tool in your classroom if you have a handful of students of diverse background struggling to maintain cultural sensitivity.
 It would be a great pairing with Martin Luther King Jr. activities, too.
 If you’re wanting to do it with your entire class, consider breaking them up into groups of 2 and 4.
 Give each group the materials and watch them create it.
 Then once completed, march your students around the school hanging the posters.
 We could all use a little reminder that a Kindness Nation should exist everywhere.

 Check out this forever freebie in my Teachers Pay Teachers store.
-Many other teacher-authors have created resources utilizing the Kindness Nation theme, too.
-You can find them by searching #kindnessnation.

 And remember: Kindness has no expiration date, so spread some today!